makeswift/makeswift-mini/README.md

 3. **Property Editor**: When an element is selected, display its properties in the sidebar and allow users to edit them.
 Any updates should be reflected in the host in real-time.

 - Feel free to use any library that can help you implement the features - we're all about efficiency!
 - Share your journey!
-Update the `NOTES.md` file with any notes, design decisions, how you used LLMs, testing plan, trade-offs you made during the implementation or what you'd tackle next with more time.
+Update the `NOTES.md` file with any notes, design decisions, how you used LLMs including your prompting strategy, trade-offs you made during the implementation, or what you'd tackle next with more time.

 ## Timeframe and What We're Looking For